mitre/saf-lambda-function/README.md

     "key": "your-input-folder/you-file-name.json",
 ```
 12. Run `npm test`.
-You should see logging in the terminal and an uploaded output file in your s3 bucket if the `config.json` file specifies that the function should upload an output file.
+You should see logging in the terminal and an uploaded output file in your s3 bucket if the output is enabled.

 Here, `npm test` is running the command: `serverless invoke local --function saf-lambda-function --path test/event.json`.
 You can change the specifications more if needed by looking at the documentation for [serverless invoke local](https://www.serverless.com/framework/docs/providers/aws/cli-reference/invoke-local).